mitsuba-renderer/mitsuba3/docs/generated/extracted_rst_api.rst

         --- it is omitted for degenerate BSDFs like smooth mirrors/dielectrics).

-        If the supplied context data strutcures selects subset of components in a multi-lobe BRDF model, the sampling is restricted to this subset.
+        If the supplied context data structures selects subset of components in a multi-lobe BRDF model, the sampling is restricted to this subset.
         Depending on the provided transport type, either the BSDF or its adjoint version is sampled.